ROI Maximization in Stochastic Online Decision-Making: Introduction

-\textbf{I.I.D.\ assumption.} We assume that the pair $(X_n,\mu_n)$ associated with the value of the $n$-th innovation is drawn i.i.d.\ from an unknown but fixed distribution.
-This assumption is meaningful if past decisions do not influence future innovations whose quality remains stable over time.
-Also, it applies whenever innovation can progress along many orthogonal directions, each yielding a similar added value.
-If this is the case, it would only make practical sense to invest resources in different directions in order to maximize one's progressive improvements, which is precisely what is captured by our setting.
-It is also possible that both the state of the learner's system and that of the environment evolve over time, but the ratio of good versus bad innovations remains essentially the same.
-In other words, it is not necessarily the absolute quality of innovations that remain stationary, but their relative added value given the current state of the system.
-In practice, this case is fairly frequent, especially when a system is close to its technological limit.
-Last but not least, algorithms designed under stochastic assumptions often performs surprisingly well in practice, even if i.i.d.\ assumptions are not fully satisfied or simply hard to check.
+\paragraph{I.I.D.\ assumption.} We assume that the value $\mu_n$ of the $n$-th innovation is drawn i.i.d.\ from an unknown and fixed distribution.
+This assumption is meaningful if past decisions do not influence future innovations whose global quality remains stable over time.
+In particular, it applies whenever innovations can progress in many orthogonal directions, each yielding a similar added value (e.g., when different teams within the same company test improvements relative to individual aspects of the company).
+If both the state of the agent and that of the environment evolve, but the ratio of good versus bad innovations remains essentially the same, then this i.i.d.\ assumption is still justified.
+In other words, it is not necessarily the absolute quality of the innovations that has to remain stationary, but rather the relative added value of the innovations given the current state of the system.
+This case is frequent in practice, especially when a system is close to its technological limit.
+Last but not least, algorithms designed under stochastic assumptions often perform surprisingly well in practice, even if i.i.d.\ assumptions are not fully satisfied or simply hard to check.